Our Next Concert

 Rutter: Angels’ Carol, Candlelight Carol, Nativity Carol

-Saint-Saëns: Quam Dilecto
+Saint-Saëns: Quam dilecta

 Over the next nine weeks leading up to the performance we will feature one piece of music from the above programme and its composer.